What are Dental Crowns?

 To fit the crown on top, the tooth or series of teeth receiving the crown will be filed down from the top and sides.
 Metal crowns are thinner so don’t need the tooth to be filed too much whereas other types of crowns need more room.
 There may also be filling applied before the crown is placed in case the tooth is too damaged.

 Once the tooth is filed down, an impression of it is made along with the teeth on either side of the tooth that will be crowned.
 This is to ensure that the crown fits perfectly.
 With the impressions done, it takes about two to three weeks for the crown to be made.
-However, your dentist will provide you with a temporary crown until the actual one is fitted.
+However, your dentist will provide you with a temporary crown until the actual one are fitted.

 It is important that individuals with dental crowns take care of them.
 Issues can certainly arise the longer you have the crown.
 Some of those include:

-The tooth on which the crown is placed will be more sensitive for a while after the procedure.
+- Extra sensitivity: The tooth on which the crown is placed will be more sensitive for a while after the procedure.
 As the anesthesia wears off, the tooth will likely be more sensitive to hot and cold food items.
 You want to take precautions such as using toothpaste formulated for sensitive teeth and consume food and drinks that aren’t too hot or cold.

-Crowns are cemented onto the tooth so that they stay intact.
+- Loosening of the crown: Crowns are cemented onto the tooth so that they stay intact.
 However, at times, the cement may wash out which makes it loose.
 Bacteria can then seep through and start to attach to the tooth that remains.
 You must notify your dentist as soon as you notice the crown loosening up.

-Porcelain, ceramic, and all-resin crowns aren’t as durable as metal crowns.
+- Chipping of the crown: Porcelain, ceramic, and all-resin crowns aren’t as durable as metal crowns.
 Over time due to the pressure of use, the crown may start to chip.
 Smaller chips can be repaired but if the chip is big, your dentist will recommend you have it replaced.

-Dentists will ask you if you have any known allergy to metal or porcelain before creating the crown.
+- Allergic reaction: Dentists will ask you if you have any known allergy to metal or porcelain before creating the crown.
 However, there are rare cases of an allergic reaction from a crown for individuals that weren’t aware that they have an allergy to the materials that make up the crown.

 The lifetime of a dental crown depends on the “wear and tear” they go through and the material it is made out of.
 Generally, a crown can last anywhere from 5 years up to 15.
 Other factors also play a role in the longevity of the crown such as your oral hygiene regimen and your mouth-related habits such as clenching teeth, biting fingernails, and chewing ice.